freecode23/EECE5554/lab1/README.md

 Then we can execute `rostopic echo gppga_topic` again we will see whats being published.
 # Autograder
-To run autograder, cd into the autograder directory inside lab1 directory then run:
+To run autograder, copy the autograder directory inside EECE5554/ directory then run:
 ```
 bash script.sh freecode23
 ```